 The use of some frequencies in the band 156-164 MHz, contained in this Recommendation, do not comply with the RR currently in force.
 This Recommendation therefore should not be seen as prejudging the decisions of WRC-15.
 ITU-R Study Group 5 is invited to review this Recommendation taking into account the decisions made by WRC-15.

 Note by the BR Secretariat – The figures in this Recommendation are available in English only.
 The other languages will be prepared in due course.

-1 Nautical mile = 1 852 metres.

-The following example is compliant with the requirement:

-Sample the RF signal strength at a rate > 1 kHz, average the samples over a sliding 20 ms period and over a 4 s interval determine the minimum period value.
-Maintain a history of 15 such intervals.
-The minimum of all 15 intervals is the background level.
-Add a fixed 10 dB offset to give the CS detection threshold.
+The baseband shall employ a root raised cosine filter.